Guillescas/todo-app/README.md

   <img alt="logo moveit"  src="./public/logo-dark.svg">
 </div>

-<p align="center"> This is an app that you can control your activities.
-Add or remove items, and check those are completed. </p>
+<p align="center"> This is an app in which you can control your activities.
+Add or remove items, and check when you've done a task. </p>

 <p align="center">
  <a href="#objective">Objective</a> •